Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/assembler/masm/mmword.md

 ---
 # <a name="mmword"></a>MMWORD

-Used for 64-bit multimedia operands with MMX and SSE (XMM) instructions.
+Používá se pro 64é multimediální operandy s pokyny MMX a SSE (XMM).

 ## <a name="syntax"></a>Syntaxe